Marcosaurios/jekyllPortfolio/_posts/2019-12-26-hongkong-eng.md

 Nothing will be more Hong Kongese in these times than finding a protest on the subway station where we had to stop.
 We saw black dressed people with gas masks running, screaming and skipping every security check.
 The situation was strange by itself, but the thing got better when a woman helped us to reach my accomodation safely.
 This was my first impression of Hong Kong: unexpected chaos but secure.
 As a foreigner, every Hong Konger tries to help you to be safe and avoid the conflicts, that's so nice by their part.

 I took the first weeks as adaptive time for me, it was my first time living alone and also abroad; I was living in Sham Shui Po, a very local neighbourhood where not everyone can speak english, so it was a bit tricky to have dinner around my accomodation.
-Luckily I met some local friends able to speak english, like the receptionist -Ken- which ended being a really good friend of mine, and also Derrick and James, two nice guys who were the barmans of the coffee bar in my accomodation.
+Luckily I met some local friends able to speak english, like the receptionist -Ken- which ended being a really good friend of mine, and also Derrick and James, two nice guys who were the baristas of the coffee bar in my accomodation.
 Every day I had the breakfast there and started the day talking about music taste, people, travelling or anything with them.

 ![Hong Kong view (Victoria Peak)](/assets/imgs/hk.webp "Hong Kong view (Victoria Peak)")